 During the second quarter of 2014, the Company committed to a plan to sell our business operation that provides eCas core banking software solutions to small financial institutions in China because it did not align with our strategic plans.
-This line of business had nominal revenues and losses before taxes of \$1.7 million and \$2.4 million for the three months ended March 31, 2015 and 2014, respectively.
+This line of business had nominal revenues and losses before taxes of \$1.7 million and \$0.6 million for the three months and \$3.6 million and \$3.0 million for the six months ended June 30, 2015 and 2014, respectively.
 We signed a contract in January 2015 to sell this business, subject to regulatory approval and certain contractual conditions.
-This transaction is expected to close during the second quarter of 2015.
+This transaction closed during the second quarter of 2015.